The GRO Index is a national schedule of births, marriages and deaths that began on 1st July 1837 when Civil Registration came into force.

 You are able to search the GRO Index in many County Record Offices, large reference libraries and some Family History Centres, where they are largely available on microfiche.

-The GRO Index of births to 1916 and deaths to 1957 may be searched on the General Register Office's website, but you do have to register to use this index.
+The GRO Index of births to 1916 and deaths to 1957 may be searched on the General Register Office's website, but you have to register to use this index.
+Marriages are not, unfortunately, included in the GRO's Online Index.

 It can also be searched on-line at Freebmd.
 The index is prepared by volunteers, being partially indexed to 1992 at present but more is being added all the time.
 You are able to search through the images on the site however.
 Go to freebmd's homepage and click view images.